kpuka/SIMAH/_resources/05 StudyDesign4-CaseReports.md

 -   The research objective/hypotheses should be formulated prior to data collection.
 This will help with the identification and collection of supporting evidence.

 -   Critically evaluate the quality of the available data and identify potential biases or potential errors.

 -   A number of journals provide guidance documents on how to draft a case report (see Further Readings below).

 # Ethics Approval

 Obtaining patient's consent to publish the case report is very important, and it may also be a journal requirement.
 In reporting results, care should be taken to maintain the confidentiality of the case.

 # Data Collection

--   Before data collection begins, authors should have a method/protocol in place to accurately collect, store, organize, and access the data while maintaining patient confidentiality.

--   Whenever possible, data should always be acquired from multiple sources, increasing the credibility of available evidence.
+Methods typically used include interviews, observation, and archived records.
+Before data collection begins, authors should have a method/protocol in place to accurately collect, store, organize, and access the data while maintaining patient confidentiality.
+Whenever possible, data should always be acquired from multiple sources, increasing the credibility of available evidence.

--   Methods typically used include interviews, observation, and archived records.

 # Analysis and Reporting

--   There are no "recipes" to help guide analyses, which will largely depend on the case, the research question, and the researchers' ability to critically evaluate the evidence.

--   The report should demonstrate critical thinking and logical reasoning and provide a clear and compelling story, highlighting the main learning points.

--   Researcher should discuss why a case study design is the preferred method for the research question.

--   Consider sharing the results and interpretation with the case(s) to evaluate the accuracy of the data.
+There are no "recipes" to help guide analyses, which will largely depend on the case, the research question, and the researchers' ability to critically evaluate the evidence.
+The report should demonstrate critical thinking and logical reasoning and provide a clear and compelling story, highlighting the main learning points.
+Why a case study design is the preferred method for the research question should also be discussed.
+Lastly, consider sharing the results and interpretation with the case(s) to evaluate the accuracy of the data.

--   Caution should be taken in generalizing results of case reports because they have the potential to allow for over- or misinterpretation.
+Caution should be taken in generalizing results of case reports because they have the potential to allow for over- or mis-interpretation.

 # References and Further Readings